Metanorma: Aequitate Verum

 Colons in cross-references are used for indirect cross-references between files in the same collection, to delimit namespaces and containers from anchor IDs [added in https://github.com/metanorma/metanorma-standoc/releases/tag/v1.7.4].

-In order to keep anchors stable within a single version of the document, Metanorma calculates those GUIDs as an MD5 Hash of the XPath of the element, and its text content [added in https://github.com/metanorma/metanorma-standoc/releases/tag/v1.10.8].
+In order to keep anchors stable within a single version of the document, Metanorma calculates those GUIDs as an MD5 Hash of the XPath of the element, followed by its text content [added in https://github.com/metanorma/metanorma-standoc/releases/tag/v1.10.8].

-So long as neither the text content nor the position in the document of the entity changes, an entity will retain the same GUID anchor.
+So long as neither the text content nor the position in the document of the entity changes, an entity will retain the same content identifier.

 Anchor aliasing